MOAZ47/WhiteBox-Cartoonization/README.md

 ## Introduction

 Animation is used widely in many fields like films and gaming.
-This repository provides an implementation of the paper [**“Learning to Cartoonize Using White-Box Representation”** by Xinrui Wang et al] (https://ieeexplore.ieee.org/document/9157493).
+This repository provides an implementation of the paper [**“Learning to Cartoonize Using White-Box Representation”** by Xinrui Wang et al](https://ieeexplore.ieee.org/document/9157493).
 The authors propose a method to cartoonize real-world images by identifying three different representations of an image: surface representation, structure representation, and texture representation.
 These representations are then used along with a Generative Adversarial Network (GAN) to produce animated images with harmonious colors and diverse artistic styles.

 ## Methodology